ludvigloite/Lyrics-Finder/README.md

 This is a very basic/"manual" script.
 It does the following:
 1. Use Spotify API to get current artist and current track
 2. Open safari
 3. Open [Genius](https://www.genius.com) and search for current track.
-I found that this could be done by entering the URL *"http://genius.com/search?q="* + *track_name* + *" "* + *track_artist*
+   -I found that this could be done by entering the URL *"http://genius.com/search?q="* + *track_name* + *" "* + *track_artist*
 4. Simulate a click on the most popular result.
 5. Simulate *cmd* + *shift* + *r* to get into *reading view*

 ## Implementation I would like
 1. Automated scroll so that it follows the Lyrics.
    -It may be possible to do this simply by comparing length of the song and length of lyrics, and then setting a fixed scroll speed.